Japanese Alps: History

 About twenty years after Gowland's explorations, Weston explored the ranges himself with Gowland's notes on his explorations.
 Weston was led up many mountains by Kamijō kamonji, a mountain guide living in Kamikōchi.
-Weston not only explored the same ranges that Gowland previously traversed, but also ascended the Mount Shirouma, Mount Jōnen, Mount Kasa, Mount Hotaka, and other minor mountains.
+Weston explored the same ranges that Gowland previously traversed, and ascended the Mount Shirouma, Mount Jōnen, Mount Kasa, Mount Hotaka, and other minor mountains.

 Weston first documented the two main mountain systems distinguishable by geological structure.
 The first of these he called the "China system" due to its connection with southeast China from just south of the Japanese archipelago.
 The second was called the "Karafuto system", due to the fact that it enters Japan from Karafuto to the north and runs southwest.
 These two were considered to be the first western explorers of the range, and as a result Weston, with the help of Gowland, popularized and documented different parts of the ranges in an incredibly in-depth manner for others to expand on.

 In 1907, Yoshitaro Shibasaki and others succeeded in climbing Mount Tsurugi, which is said to be the last unexplored peak in Japan and the most difficult to climb.
-On this occasion, they found the ornaments of a metal shugenjas cane and the sword on the top of the mountain, and a scientific investigation later confirmed that the ornaments of the cane and the sword were from the late Nara period to the early Heian period.
-It turned out that Mount Tsurugi had already been climbed by shugenja more than 1000 years ago.
+On this occasion, they found the ornaments of a metal shugenja cane and a sword on the top of the mountain.
+A scientific investigation later confirmed that the ornaments of the cane and the sword were from the late Nara period to the early Heian period.
+It turned out that Mount Tsurugi had already been climbed by shugenja more than 1,000 years ago.

 From the 1960s to the 1970s, the transportation infrastructure of the Japanese Alps was improved, and access to some popular mountain areas became dramatically easier, increasing not only climbers but also tourists.
 The Komagatake Ropeway opened in 1967, the Shinhotaka Ropeway opened in 1970, and the Tateyama Kurobe Alpine Route fully opened in 1971.